daniqt2/coupons/README.md

 - Creates charts using the output file from COUPONS.JS
 - TO RUN (inside folder):

   ```
     npm i
-    node charts.js [ARG]
+    node charts.js [ARG]  // node charts.js count
   ```

-  \*\* ARG NEEDS TO BE ONE OF THE FOLLOWING : count , max, min, average, couponLife
+  - ARG NEEDS TO BE ONE OF THE FOLLOWING : count , max, min, average, couponLife
     - count : Coupon count per store and type,
     - max : Heighest value by coupon type,
     - min : Smallest value by coupon type,
     - Average : average value by coupon type,
     - couponLife: average of coupon life (in days)

-- It will open a browser with the desired chart
+- Output: It will open a browser with the desired chart

 ### COUPONTASK.PY